spiketren/machine-bias/README.md

 Run face_symmetry.m in Matlab or Octave (+ octave-image) to get a symmetry score for each face image.

-The Figure 2 in the article was generated from the data in symmetry_beauty.csv.
+Figure 2 in the article was generated from the data in symmetry_beauty.csv.